Jonas1312/knowledge-base/base/science-tech-maths/programming/software-design-pattern/design-patterns.md

 The clean architecture is a way to structure your code in a way that it is independent of frameworks, databases, etc. It is a way to make your code more testable, and more maintainable.

+Although some people like to nitpick over the differences, all these are pretty much names for the same thing, and they all boil down to the dependency inversion principle: high-level modules (the domain) should not depend on low-level ones (the infrastructure).

 The clean architecture is composed of 4 layers.

 ![](CleanArchitecture.jpg)